Selected poems based on the paintings of Nora Sturges

 Nothing Occurs Here That Is Worthy of Remark Unsplendid

-Marco Polo Watches Blue People The Common
+Marco Polo Watches Blue People, Marco Polo Shopping, Marco Polo Cold and Wet The Common